 Don’t expect to get everything done.
 Two weeks after you are gone from this world your house will be dirty again – and all by itself!
 Plan to do LESS and in the end you will get MORE.
 More peace, more rest, more happiness.

-Think ahead about what your family will need so you won’t be running by the seat of your pants.
+Think ahead about what your family will need in ADVANCE, so you won’t be running by the seat of your pants.